Oliver-Federico/Personality-Test/README.md

 name: [IE number, SN number, TF number, JP number] = I or E, S or N, T or F, J or P

-The IE number is precentage of introvert that the person is.
+The IE number is percentage of introvert that the person is.
 The closer to 100 the more introverted they are, if they are less than 50 they are more extroverted.
 The output result of this is put at the first character after the equal sign.
 The characer will be abbreviated (Introverted: I, Extroverted: E)

-The SN number is precentage of iNtution that the person is.
+The SN number is percentage of iNtution that the person is.
 The closer to 100 the more Intution they have, if they are less than 50 they are more Sensing.
 The output result of this is put at the second character after the equal sign.
 The characer will be abbreviated (Sensing: S, iNtuition: N)

-The TF number is precentage of feeling that the person is.
+The TF number is percentage of feeling that the person is.
 The closer to 100 the more feeling they are, if they are less than 50 they are more thinking.
 The output result of this is put at the third character after the equal sign.
 The characer will be abbreviated (Thinking: T, Feeling: F)

-The JP number is precentage of preceiving that the person is.
-The closer to 100 the more preceiving they are, if they are less than 50 they are more judging.
+The JP number is percentage of perceiving that the person is.
+The closer to 100 the more perceiving they are, if they are less than 50 they are more judging.
 The output result of this is put at the last character after the equal sign.
-The characer will be abbreviated (Judging: J, Preceiving: P)
+The characer will be abbreviated (Judging: J, Perceiving: P)

 For all of these categorys if the number is 50 than an X will he displayed in the output meaning they are equally both.